128GB

 This one’s fake: Supposed 128GB Flash Drive from the Kingston DataTraveler 100 series

 My advice to you: Still be careful!
-Only buy 128GB flash drives from brand names and reputable sellers.
+Only buy 128GB flash drives from brand names AND reputable sellers.
 Make sure you can verify a model’s official existence as fake ones have been audaciously sold as Sony or Kingston.
-Places where you may find them are internet auctions or foreign markets, possibly even stores.
+Even as the official models yet hidden inside are just lower capacities from the same series or some other chip.
+Places where you may find this variety of deceptions are internet auctions or foreign markets, possibly even stores.

 To give you an example, just recently my friend scottmo on Twitter told me his father brought him a Sony 128GB flash drive from China.
 Actually it was labelled as 120GB and indeed that’s what it said in the properties on his computer – apparently verifying the amazing yet oddball storage capacity.
 But when actually tested, it turned out that no more than 60GB could be transferred.
 Then the flash drive locked up.
 Here’s a screenshot of the properties (thanks to Scott):